trstringer/ansible-dev-by-example/README.md

 :bulb: Starting new development now?
 Fixing a bug?
 Create a new branch: `$ git checkout -b my-new-branch`.
 If you are planning on contributing back to the main Ansible repostiry, fork the Ansible repository into your own GitHub account and developing against your new non-devel branch in your fork.
 When you believe you have a good working code change, submit a pull request to the Ansible repository.

 :bulb: :bulb: Submitting a new module to the upstream Ansible repo?
-Run through sanity checks first: `$ ansible-test sanity -v --tox --python 2.7 MODULE_NAME`
+Run through sanity checks first: `$ ansible-test sanity -v --docker --python 2.7 MODULE_NAME` (this requires docker to be installed and running.
+If you'd rather not use a container for this you can choose to use `--tox` instead of `--docker`)

 # New module development